 If your blog’s niche is on personal finance, then don’t hire just any freelance writer.
 Bring in a finance analyst or someone in a finance-related field and get him to write for you.

 You want someone to create converting product pages for you.
 Forget about a freelance writer and get a kickass copywriter.

 Maybe you want a writer to create epic blog posts capable of converting passive readers into email subscribers and creating brand awareness, then don’t settle for a random freelance writer.
 Get yourself a content marketing writer instead.

-The point is, choosing a writer that has a specific niche or industry experience results in having amazing articles with an expert and unique spin on it.
+The point is, knowing the places to find freelance writers that have a specific niche or industry experience results in having amazing articles with an expert and unique spin on them.

 These kinds of content are the ones with the highest conversion rates.

 Need A Content Marketing and SaaS Writer for Your Blog?
 Hire Me

 Do you need help creating high-quality posts on your blog with sales and conversion in mind?

 I’m a content marketing writer who specializes in writing blog posts that generate leads and brand awareness for your company website.

 You can hire me right here.